Taylor Made Assisted Living Center II in Baltimore, MD

 Pros

-• pro The staff were helpful.
+• pro The staff are caring, compassionate, and considerate.

-• pro The therapy was very helpful.
+• pro The therapy program is very helpful.

-• pro Stadium Place rehabilitation therapy was phenomenal with outstanding care from the staff.
+• pro Stadium Place rehabilitation therapy was phenomenal, with outstanding care from the staff.

 Cons